-Stress directions and stress contrasts in low-permeability sandstone reservoirs are important to the design of engineering operations in these rocks.
-Hydraulic fracturing is an effective stimulation method for low-permeability reservoirs, and hydraulic fracture growth directions and heights are key variables in hydraulic fracture treatment design in all of the sandstones described in this report.
-Because under typical reservoir conditions, the growth direction of hydraulic fractures tends to parallel maximum horizontal stress (SHmax), knowledge of principal stress directions is necessary for effective placement and stimulation of wells.
+Stress directions and stress contrasts in lowpermeability sandstone reservoirs are important to the design of engineering operations in these rocks.
+Because under typical reservoir conditions the growth direction of hydraulic fractures tends to parallel maximum horizontal stress (SHmax), knowledge of principal stress directions is necessary for effective placement and stimulation of wells.
 This information is also important where open natural fractures contribute to production because open fractures may be preferentially aligned parallel to SHmax.